Foundations of Differential Calculus for modules over posets: Bilinear pairings on

 Once again, it makes sense to compare these constructions to the corresponding concept in discrete calculus on graphs.
-As before we consider the vertices $V$ and the edges $E$ of a quiver $\G$ as discrete categories.
 The next example shows that in this case Hom pairing and the Euler pairing coincide and in the appropriate setting they are equal to the inner product pairing.

-\begin{Ex} As in Example \ref{Ex:standard-div} the sets $V$ and $E$ are considered as discrete categories.
-Hence $kV$ and $kE$ are simply the $k$-vector spaces generated by $V$ and $E$, respectively, with trivial products, and modules over them are again just an assignment of a finite dimensional vector space to each object.
+\begin{Ex} As in Example \ref{Ex:standard-div} consider the sets $V$ and $E$ as discrete categories.
+Hence the objects in the functor categories $kV\mod$ and $kE\mod$ are finite dimensional $k$-vector spaces indexed by $V$ and $E$, respectively.